volodymyrss/reproducibility-motivation/README.md

 Provenance describes every step that lead to Data production: every one of more Raw Data forms, every workflow as it was applied.
 If the workflows referred in the Provenance are not Repeatable, the same Provenance will be generated for different Data.

+Since Provenance describes every operation on the Data, it is in principle sufficient to repeat the data production, as long as the workflows involved are repeatable.

-Even though Provenance is the most detailed way to describe Data origin, non-Repeatable workflows make it impossible to use Provenance understand why some data are different from other.
+Even though Provenance is the most detailed way to describe Data origin, non-Repeatable workflows make it impossible to use Provenance to understand why some data are different from other, and reproduce each of the versions.

-Notably, the detailed Provenance, which is similar to the reified statement before, is not of a direct interest to scientists.
+*Notably, the detailed Provenance, which is similar to the reified statement before, is not of a direct interest to scientists.
 Scientists are interested in shortcut, more abstract, low-resolution statements as the "scientific statement" above.
-It is important to preserve both detailed and (progressively) abstract forms.
+It is important to preserve both detailed and (progressively) abstract statements.*

 # Communication: Persistence, Permanence, Preservation, Provenance